goreleaser/goreleaser/www/docs/customization/docker_manifest.md

   push_flags:
   - --insecure

-  # Skips the docker manifest.
+  # Skips the Docker manifest.
-  # If you set this to 'false' or 'auto' on your source docker configs,
+  # If you set this to 'false' or 'auto' on your source Docker configs,
   #  you'll probably want to do the same here.
   #
   # If set to 'auto', the manifest will not be created in case there is an